Complete Guide to Losing Fat

 For example, research shows that if you choose to eat 2,000 calories of junk food, you will metabolize this completely differently than 2,000 calories of nutrient-dense foods like whole grains or our very own Plenny Shake.

-Simply put, you need to consume a balance of protein, fat, carbohydrates, and the 26 essential vitamins and minerals.
+Simply put, you should consume a balance of protein, fat, carbohydrates, and the 26 essential vitamins and minerals.
 Don't avoid fat.
 It's an essential nutrient.
-Fat doesn't make you fat, but excess calories do make you fat.
+Fat doesn't make you fat, but excess calories do.

 In fact, a study published by The American Journal of Clinical Nutrition found that in a clinical trial of overfeeding, participants were better able to regulate energy balance when they were active and consuming healthy foods.
 This is due to an increase in NEAT, EAT, and TEF.
 [5]

-So when it comes to what to eat and what to avoid, choose nutrient-dense foods and avoid high-sugar foods and alcohol.
+So, when it comes to what you should eat and what you should avoid, choose nutrient-dense foods and avoid foods high in sugar and alcohol.

-If you have trouble eliminating certain things from your diet, these practical tips might help:
+If you're struggling to eliminate certain things from your diet, these practical tips might help:

-• If you regularly drink pure fruit juice, start diluting it with water but keep the total ml amount per serving the same.
-Instead of 500 ml of juice, mix 300 ml of juice and 200 ml of water.
+- If you regularly drink pure fruit juice, start diluting it with water but keep the same total ml per serving.
+Instead of 500 ml of juice, mix 300 ml of juice with 200 ml of water.
 That's a fantastic start!

-• Sweet tooth?
-We get it.
+- Have a sweet tooth?
+We understand.
 Who can say no to a good Belgian truffle?
-The trick to long-term weight loss is having the ability to control what you eat.
-Instead of going for the whole package, and so you don't deprive yourself of them, allow yourself to indulge in one or two.
-Really enjoy it guilt-free and then get on with your day.
+The trick to long-term weight loss is having control over what you eat.
+Instead of opting for the whole package, and so you don't deprive yourself of them, allow yourself to indulge in one or two.
+Truly enjoy it guilt-free and then move on with your day.

 It will get easier every day!

-If you continually decrease your caloric intake over time, studies show that your metabolism will slow down and you will also require less food intake due to the weight already lost.
+If you continually decrease your calorie intake over time, studies show that your metabolism will slow down and also require less food intake due to the weight already lost.
 [6]

-For example, if you were losing weight by 1,500 and then you lose 5 pounds, your weight loss macros (based on your BMR) might now only be 1,300.
-On top of this, after several months of restricting caloric intake, the hormonal mechanisms that stimulate appetite increase, making it harder to meet your caloric goal.
+For example, if you were losing 1,500 pounds and then lose 5 pounds, your weight loss macros (based on your BMR) might now only be 1,300.
+In addition to this, after several months of restricting calorie intake, the hormonal mechanisms that stimulate appetite increase, making it harder to stick to your calorie goal.
 One example is a decrease in the hormone leptin, which makes you feel hungrier and less satiated.
 [7]

-You can read more about this topic in our article on the science of feeling hungry.
+You can read more about this topic in our article on the science of hunger.

 How do I count calories?